wsdjeg/mru.nvim/README.md

 mru.nvim does not aim to replace `v:oldfiles` directly.
 Instead, it maintains its own MRU tracking to address several practical limitations:

-- **Unified path format**
-  `v:oldfiles` may contain inconsistent or duplicated paths on Windows.
+- Unified path format: `v:oldfiles` may contain inconsistent or duplicated paths on Windows.

-- **Regex-based path filtering**
-  Exclude files or directories to avoid recording sensitive paths.
+- Regex-based path filtering: Exclude files or directories to avoid recording sensitive paths.

-- **Editable and persistent**
-  Changes to `v:oldfiles` do not persist across restarts.

-- **Fuzzy search support**
+- Editable and persistent: The MRU list can be modified, and changes remain effective after restarting Neovim.
-  Integrates with picker.nvim for fuzzy searching recently edited files.
+- Fuzzy search support: Integrates with picker.nvim for fuzzy searching recently edited files.

-- **Flexible sorting strategies**
-  Sort by last enter time, read time, or frecency.
+- Flexible sorting strategies: Sort by last enter time, read time, or frecency.

 ## Features